albar965/albar965.github.io/littlenavmap-faq.md

 ```

 First check if the file `SimConnect.dll` is present in the _Little Navmap_ installation folder,
 in case it was removed by virus protection or it is missing due to improper installation.
+Note that the file is only present in
+the 32-bit build.
+It is not required for

 You're probably missing common libraries on your computer if the file exists but cannot be loaded.